 The results showed the following effects:

-Refined carb intake links to higher risk of heart disease and type 2 diabetes.
+Refined carb intake links to a higher risk of heart disease and type 2 diabetes.
 But, a 2017 study showed that mulberry leaf extract could reduce the breakdown of carbs into simple sugars, thus cutting the risk of type 2 diabetes.

 This effect is thanks to the presence of 1-deoxynojirimycin (DNJ) in the mulberry leaf extract.

 Even though the initial results are promising, more pragmatic trials presenting dietary habits from the real-life are needed to conclude that mulberry leaf can prevent type 2 diabetes.